In the state of New York, you need to get a license from the Department of Motor Vehicles (DMV) in the following cases:

-- You offer for sale 3 or more vehicles at your own business location;
+- You offer 3 or more vehicles for sale at your business location;

-- You sell five or more vehicles in a 12-month period.
+- You sell 5 or more vehicles in 12 months.

 Your licensing starts with completing the Original Facility Application.
-Along the filled form, you need to provide proof of meeting the rest of the requirements.
+Along with this form, you need to provide proof of meeting the rest of the requirements.

 This entails providing the following paperwork:

 - Business State Tax ID Number or a copy of your Sales Tax Certificate of Authority

 - Copies of ID for all applicants

 - Proof of lease or ownership of your business location

 - Proof of purchase of signs and starter kit

 - A surety bond in the correct amount (see the bonding section below for a breakdown of the bonding amounts)